stepeter/naturalistic_arm_movements_ecog/README.md

 # Behavioral and neural variability of naturalistic arm movements

 This repository contains scripts used to analyze the behavioral and neural variability of 12 human subjects as they performed spontaneous arm movements across multiple days.
 Neural data was monitored intracranially using electrocorticography (ECoG); wrist trajectories extracted from simultaneously recorded video was used to generate behavioral data.
-This repository is meant to be used with our published dataset (https://figshare.com/projects/Behavioral_and_neural_variability_of_naturalistic_arm_movements/78666) to replicate our analysis and generate most of the figures from our manuscript (https://doi.org/10.1101/2020.04.17.047357).
+This repository is meant to be used with our [published dataset](https://figshare.com/projects/Behavioral_and_neural_variability_of_naturalistic_arm_movements/78666) to replicate our analysis and generate most of the figures from our [preprint](https://doi.org/10.1101/2020.04.17.047357).
 Such analyses include ECoG spectral power computation and projection to pre-defined regions of interest, comparison of naturalistic reach data to cued hand clench data, and regression of spectral power on behavioral and environmental features.

 ## Getting started

 This code was primarily run using Python 3.6.8, with one optional part requiring Matlab 2018b.
 Note that Matlab and Python code are separated into separate folders.
-Analysis is heavily reliant on MNE (https://mne.tools/stable/index.html) for data analysis and saving.
+Analysis is heavily reliant on [MNE](https://mne.tools/stable/index.html) for data analysis and saving.
 Some specific package versions used:

 -  Python: Matplotlib 3.0.2, MNE 0.19.0, Nilearn 0.5.0, Numpy 1.15.4, Pandas 0.25.3